- Organization improvement measures must take into account how an improvement in one business area will impact other business areas.

-The key to understanding what you are optimizing is found by looking externally—what are customers demanding and what differentiates you from competitors?
+The key to understanding what you are optimizing is found by looking externally, or taking an outside-in approach—what are customers demanding and what differentiates you from competitors?
 What are the key trends that will drive your business in the coming years?
-The answer to these “outside in” questions gives you the answer to what needs to be optimized.
+The answer to these “outside-in” questions gives you the answer to what needs to be optimized.

 The benefits of being clear about what work is being optimized are far reaching.
 Knowing what you are optimizing has significant impact on where you invest capital, what you measure, and what you reward.
 It is the starting point for your business strategy, provides guidelines for what opportunities to pursue and when to say no, and even helps determine how many business lines you are in.
 It drives your talent strategy and succession plan.
 It has huge ramifications for how you design your organization, how you create roles and responsibilities, how to think about work processes, and what support systems matter.
 In short, clarity about what you are optimizing provides needed context for everything you do.